Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are data owners/processors required to notify the regulator in the event of a breach?

-In the federal private sector privacy law, once proclaimed in force, breach notification provisions will also require an organisation to report certain data breaches to the Office of the Privacy Commissioner of Canada.
-Alberta’s private sector law requires data breach reporting to the information and privacy commissioner for that province.
+As of 1 November 2018, breach notification provisions in the federal private sector privacy law will also require an organisation to report breaches of security safeguards to the Office of the Privacy Commissioner of Canada where such breaches are likely to result in significant direct harm to an individual.
+Alberta’s private sector law requires data breach reporting to the information and privacy commissioner for that province, based on a similar reporting threshold.

 The health sector privacy laws in New Brunswick, Ontario, and Newfoundland and Labrador require reporting to the relevant privacy commissioners with respect to certain types of data breach.